johnmcfarlane/papers/c++/error-handling.md

 ### Validating Input

-Code which digests input into the program is a very different matter.
+Code which ushers external input into the program is a very different matter.

 The program's developer(s) cannot assume that its input is error-free.
+Even if the users of the program are 'friendly', they may make mistakes which the program developer did not anticipate.

 In order to be confident that no Unambiguous Bugs can occur, input must first be checked.
+If the possible violations by the user of the End User Contract are not tested, out-of-bounds array access, invalid pointers and past-the-end iterators may all result.

 In this example, the command line parameter is converted to an `int`.